 Ultimately, this helps your business because you will end up with more highly skilled and motivated people, who feel comfortable enough to ask for what they feel they’d need or like to improve a certain skill or gain an industry insight that will be advantageous to them and therefore to you.

-In a similar vein, listen to your employees’ needs outwith the work environment.
+In a similar vein, listen to your employees’ needs beyond the work environment.
 Personal affairs can have a huge knock-on effect to performance at the office.
 Make your team feel they can confidently come to you with anything that might impact their regular working day or week.
 Whether that’s a recent bereavement, an ongoing health issue, or simply wishing for more flexible working to be able to spend time with family or engage with another activity that is meaningful to them, listen to their needs and accommodate as much as you can.
 Not only will this set you apart as an empathetic employer, it will benefit you to have a team that is fulfilled outside of the work sphere, as they’ll be able to give work their all when the time comes.

 3. Make communication purposeful